Hero-Solutions/RS_ptif/README.md

 # Usage

-In order to make use of this plugin, the ``iiif_ptif/`` folder should be copied to the ``plugins/`` folder of your ResourceSpace installation and activated by the system administrator (System -> Manage plugins, under the 'System' plugins).
+In order to make use of this plugin, the ``iiif_ptif/`` folder should be copied to the ``plugins/`` folder of your ResourceSpace installation and activated by the system administrator (System -> Manage plugins, then expand the 'System' plugins and select the iiif_ptif plugin).

 Also make sure that the webserver (for example www-data) has full write access to this plugin folder, so chmod and/or chown the directory if needed.

 The following lines should be added to the configuration file of your ResourceSpace installation (include/config.php).
 You can edit these according to your own preferences: